mk/clerk-px23/README.md

 ### Presentation
 Clerk's rendering happens in the browser.
 On the JVM Clojure-side, a given document is _presented_.
 The name is a nod to a similar system in Common Lisp.
 In its generalized form, `present` is a function that does a depth-first traversal of a given tree, starting at the root node.
 It will select a viewer for this root node, and unless told otherwise, descend further down the tree to present its child nodes.

-It's possible to use Clerk's presentation system in other contexts we know of at least one case of a user leveraging Clerk's presentation system to do in-process rendering without a browser.
+It's possible to use Clerk's presentation system in other contexts we know of at least one case of a user leveraging Clerk's presentation system to do in-process rendering without a browser.[^desk]

+[^desk]: [Desk](https://github.com/phronmophobic/desk) by Adrian Smith.

 ### Built-in Viewers

 Clerk comes with a number of built-in viewers.
 These include viewers for Clojure’s built-in data structures, HTML (including the hiccup variant that is often used for Clojure and SVG), Plotly, Vega, tables, math code, images, grids as well as a fallback viewer that builds on top of Clojure’s printer via `pr-str`.
 The [Book of Clerk][book-of-clerk] gives a good overview of the available built-ins.
 Clerk’s view is running in the browser.
 We made this choice in order to benefit from its rendering engine and leverage the vast number of libraries in the JS ecosystem.
 For example we're using [Plotly](https://plotly.com/javascript/) and [vega](https://github.com/vega/vega-embed) for plotting, [CodeMirror](https://codemirror.net) for rendering code cells and [KaTeX](https://katex.org) for typesetting math.

 Another benefit of the using the browser for Clerk's rendering layer is that Clerk can produce static HTML pages for publishing to the web.
-We could not resist the temptation to leverage Clerk for the production of this document.
+We could not resist the temptation to leverage Clerk for the production of this document and have used it as an excuse to improve the display of sidenotes.

 In order to not overload the browser, Clerk’s built-in collection viewer carry an attribute to control for the number of items displayed, allowing to request more data on demand.
 Besides this simple limit, there’s a second global budget per result to limit the total number of items also for deeply nested data.
 We’ve found this simple system to work fairly well in practice.